 Step 3: The judge will ask you to confirm that your intent is to provide your child with a safe, loving home.
 He or she may ask you some easy questions to get to know you better.
 This is the perfect time to take a picture to remember the day if you brought your camera!

 Step 4: When the hearing is wrapping up, the judge will sign your Iowa final decree of adoption.

 A few weeks after the hearing, you should get a new birth certificate for your child that lists you and your spouse as the parents.
 At this point, congratulations!
 Your child is permanently yours, and your adoption is complete.

-For more information about adoption finalization in Iowa, please call American Adoptions at 1-800-ADOPTION.
+For more information about adoption finalization in Iowa, please speak with a local adoption attorney.
+For more information about adoption with our agency, please call American Adoptions at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.